What is the purpose of the Charitable Trust Stabilization Fund?

 How do I apply for a Charitable Trust Grant?

 You may apply on-line at ilchartiabletrust.com.
-Applications will be available from February 1st-March 31st and from July 1st to September 30th.
+Applications will be available from January 2 - March 31 and from July 1 to September 30.
 For written instructions on how to complete the grant application using the online system, click here.
 To watch a short video walking you through the on-line application process, click here.

 Who qualifies for a Charitable Trust grant?

-In 2017, Charitable Trust will be accepting grant applications in three focus areas: Housing Programs, Food Programs, and Workforce Development.
+In 2018, Charitable Trust will be accepting grant applications in three focus areas: Housing Programs, Food Programs, and Workforce & Economic Development.
 Additionally the organization must meet the following requirements:

 • The organization is a not-for-profit corporation that is exempt from federal income taxation under Section 501(c)(3) of the federal Internal Revenue Code.